 - Step & Repeat – Uses a rule-based arrangement which arranges Print Items in both columns and rows.

 - Nesting – Uses a rule-based arrangement of Print Items which optimizes the arrangement of Print Items in order to save Substrate waste.

 - Tiling – Uses rule-based division of large Print Items into reproducible smaller units called Tiles.

 Once an Impose Mode has been selected, the item arrangement and calculation depends on which parameters have been selected.
-When calculating, certain factors must take into account such as: the Print Items available in the Production Job, the size of the Print Items, Print Item rotation, the number of Print Items to be printed, as well as any additional objects such as: Marks, Captions, printing and technical lines and Grommets.
-If variable data should be added to the imposition, these objects must also be taken into account when imposing.
+When calculating, certain factors must be taken into account such as: the Print Items available in the Production Job, the size of the Print Items, Print Item rotation, the number of Print Items to be printed, as well as any additional objects such as: Marks, Captions, printing and technical lines and Grommets.
+If Variable Data should be added to the Imposition, these objects must also be taken into account when imposing.

 2. File Manager

 The File Manager is a stand-alone application that allows the user to quickly access Articles and Print Items from either Articles, Orders or Production Jobs.
 The File Manager allows the user to quickly search for Articles and Print Items, but also to upload print data under the Article tab into the Workflow.